 A controversial penalty decision allowed Cristiano Ronaldo to pull one back from the spot, before four goals in the space of just 12 second-half minutes secured the Red Devils’ latest fightback victory.

-Ronaldo and Wayne Rooney helped themselves to a brace apiece, the victory one of eight in the club’s final nine fixtures of the season as they won the title by four points ahead of Liverpool.
+Ronaldo and Wayne Rooney helped themselves to a brace apiece, the victory one of eight in the club’s final nine fixtures of the season to wrap up another championship.

 Tottenham 3-0 Manchester United (10th April, 2016)

 Needing to win to keep pace with surprise leaders Leicester in the title race, Spurs produced a blistering six-minute spell in the second half to thrash their top-four chasing visitors at White Hart Lane and secure a first home victory over Manchester United since 2001.

 Dele Alli scored the opener as the teenager slotted home his eighth goal of the season, before Toby Alderweireld’s header swiftly doubled Tottenham’s advantage.